dudetechitout/another-flat-file-engine/README.md

 This is a repository hosting a flat file engine for blogging.
 You just need a host that allows PHP to be ran, upload this git and you're ready to go!

-## How to update 'me'
+## How to update 'me'?

-You edit the 'you' file to include the blog title (line 1), a quick summary of you (line 2) and your profile picture (line 3).
+You edit the 'you' file to include the blog title (line 1), a quick summary of you (line 2) and your profile picture location (line 3).

     Dude Tech it Out
     Hey, my name is James!
 This is just a simple place to jot down some thoughts n post some stuffs.
     /img/me.jpg

+## How to write a post?

+Simply go into the 'posts' folder and make a new file without an extension - e.g. My First Blog Post would be my-first-blog-post - with the following content:

+    Hello world!
+This is my first post!

+    |title$My First Blog Post
+    |date$April 13, 2022
+    |summary$Come view my first ever blog post!
+Keep in mind, I can always leave this blank, but it isn't recommended on short blog posts.
+    |image$img/banner-laptop.jpg

+Content is going to be in [BBCode markup](https://www.phpbb.com/community/help/bbcode).
+You can read more on the available BBcode below.